giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 [`update organization set-credentials`](/reference/gsctl/update-org-set-credentials/#aws)
 command.

-In case you work with a Giant Swarm partner, it might be that you don't have access to the Giant Swarm API.
-In that case, please hand over the role ARNs for the `GiantSwarmAWSOperator` role and the `GiantSwarmAdmin` role to your partner contact.
+In case you are working with a Giant Swarm partner, you might not have access to the Giant Swarm API.
+In that case, please provide the role ARNs for the `GiantSwarmAWSOperator` role and the `GiantSwarmAdmin` role to your partner contact.